 Minnesota Zoo, Apple Valley

-The Minnesota Zoo’s annual Farm Babies (March 27-April 30) event is one of the zoo’s largest—and cutest—events.
-All month long, calves, goat kids, lambs, bunnies, chicks, ducklings and piglets will be on display at the Wells Fargo Family Farm.
+The Minnesota Zoo’s annual Farm Babies (through May 16) event is one of the zoo’s largest—and cutest—events.
+Throughout the event, calves, goat kids, lambs, bunnies, chicks, ducklings and piglets will be on display at the Wells Fargo Family Farm.
 This beloved event provides guests with unique, up-close experiences that provide great photo opportunities.
 In addition to this annual event, the Minnesota Zoo may welcome bison calves, snow monkey babies and prairie dog babies in other areas of the zoo.
 Enjoy the warmer weather as you stroll along the Northern Trail to view tigers, gazelles, moose or brown bears at the Russia Grizzly Coast.

 Take a break from the animals and go for a ride on the hand-crafted Conservation Carousel, located on the Northern Trail.
 This carousel features 56 animals from around the world like tigers, bison, rhinos and more.
 Keep your eye out for “close encounters” throughout the zoo.
 This program provides guests with one-on-one opportunities to speak with zookeepers and interact with various critters.